djepar/CoursGenInfo/web-dev/Meta/MetaBackEnd/IntroDB/NotesMetaDB.md

 ### TLC Commands
 - COMMIT : "Command to save all the work you have already done in the database".
 - ROLLBACK : "Command to restore a database to the last committed state"

+# Basic database structure
+## What are tables in databases?
+### What are a database table at a conceptual level
+"A table is made up of rows and columns which hold data" "A table is stored in a database [which can] holds multiple tables."
+"A table is also known as an entity"

+### Explain how data is structured in a database table
+Inside a table there is columns (also called fields)
+- Data Type
+  - Numeric : INT, TINYINT, BIGINT, FLOAT, REAL
+  - Char and string : CHAR, VARCHAR
+  - Date and Time : DATE, TIME, DATETIME
+  - Binary: BINARY, VARBINARY
+  - Other
+    - "Character Large Object(CLOB) : for storing a large block of text in some form of text encoding.
+    - Binary Large Object (BLOB) for storing a collection of binary data such as images.
+- SQL interaction

+## Table overview

+Primary key : "In a table, [the] field or column that is knows as a key which can uniquely identify a particular tuple (row) in a relation (table)."
+Can also be composite (a set of two columns make a key)

+Foreign key : "Takes are linked with one another through a key column (the primary key) of one table that's also present in the related tables as foreigh key"

+Integrity constraints
+- Key constraints : "The key constraint specifieds that there should be a column, or columns, in a table that can be used to fetch data for any row" (the primary key, which should never have the value NULL)
+- Domain constraints : "Domain constraints refer to the rules defined for the values that can be stored for a certain column."
+- Referential integrity constraints : "When a table is related to another table via a foreign key column, then the referenced column value must exist in the other table."

+## Types of keys in a database table

+Key attribute : "Used to uniquely identify an individual record of data"

+Candidate key attribute : "Any attribute that contains a unique value in each row of the table"

+Composite key attribute : "A key composed of two or more attributes to form a unique value in each new row."

+Alternate key : "A candidate key not selected as the primary key"

+Foreign key : "An attribute that references a unique key in another table"